 The Federal Clean Water Act was enacted by Congress in 1972 to draw attention to the need to safeguard, restore and improve our nation's waters.
 The Act provides regulations and requirements that states and localities must follow to prevent pollution and improve water quality.
 Enforcement of these mandates is mainly through the Environmental Protection Agency (EPA).

 Municipal Separate Storm Sewer System (MS 4)

 The Virginia Department of Environmental Quality (DEQ) issues a five year permit to the County to allow for the discharge of storm water into waterways.
-This permit, known as Municipal Separate Storm Sewer System (MS4) Permit, is a federal requiment from the Clean Water Act.
-It requires the County to maintain and improve our storm water infrastructure, which supports clean up of the Chesapeake Bay.
+This permit, known as Municipal Separate Storm Sewer System (MS4) Permit, is a federal requirement from the Clean Water Act.
+It requires the County to maintain and improve our storm water infrastructure.
 Prince William County's current permit is under revision.
-Click here to review a copy of our current permit and annual report.

 Total Maximum Daily Loads (TMDL)

 The Commonwealth of Virginia is committed to limiting pollutants entering waterways and eventually the Chesapeake Bay through its Total Maximum Daily Load (TMDL) program.
 The County, like all communities in Virginia, must take steps and implement programs to reduce the total pounds of nitrogen, phosphorus and other nutrients entering our local streams, creeks and rivers.
 The County has an active storm water pond retrofit, stream restoration and urban nutrient management program working toward this important goal.